 You know your business best, a consultant can only take you so far.
-So whether you keep your social media strategy in house or outsource it, you need to have an active role in how your message is relayed to consumers.
-Without your input, you can’t be completely sure that you’re being perceived how you need to be.
+So whether you keep your social media strategy in-house or outsource it, you need to have an active role in how your message is relayed to consumers.
+Without your input, you can’t be completely sure that you’re being perceived as how you need to be.

 With over 800 million active Facebook users a day, you have the opportunity to be a part of a very powerful community.
 So what do you do?
 Alison Zarrella has come up with 10 Facebook tips from her experience as a social media manager for some of the biggest names in the industry.

 1. Give ‘em what they want.

 Make something exclusive.
 People want to feel like part of a community and that there is real value to liking your page.
 This doesn’t have to be an extravagant prize giveaway.
 You can stay within your budget and still engage consumers.
 Many companies offer free shipping or discounts but that’s only one solution.
 You don’t even need to discount your site or products.
 Offer white papers, exclusive content or even the opportunity to be a featured member of their fan club.
 Keep it simple, but also relevant to your brand.